aewhite100/UCSB-Smithsonian-R-workshop/computer-setup.md

     1. Go to [https://github.com](https://github.com).
     2. Sign in if necessary.
     3. In the upper left corner click on the drop down with your name.
-    4. Confirm that the name name of the course GitHub organization is present
+    4. Confirm that the name of the course GitHub organization is present.

+*Some students may be curious about how to install scientific computing tools locally on their own machines.
+The directions below are only for those who would like to attempt installation on their own, but we recommend against local installation while the course is ongoing.*

+## Local Install (not recommended for our course)

+### R

+Download and install the [R base system](http://cran.rstudio.com/) and [RStudio](http://www.rstudio.com/products/rstudio/download/).
+Both are needed.
+Installing RStudio will not automatically install R.

 ### Git